Why Promotions Feel Political (And What to Do About It)

 The Trap to Avoid

-Don't be that person.
+Do not be that person.

 When the Politics Are Actually Broken

-- Managers who hoard information
+- Managers who hoard information or take credit for reports' work

-- Calibration processes with no transparency
+- Calibration processes with no transparency or consistent criteria

 - Favorites who get promoted regardless of merit

-- No clear path to advancement
+- No clear path to advancement, no documented rubric, no feedback loop

 The Mindset Shift